-Often customers ask the question, what are the benefits of 18 karat gold compared to 9 karat?
-There’s generally a misconception that 9k is more durable – this is not the case.
+Often customers ask the question, what is the difference between 9k and 18k gold?
+What are the benefits of 18k gold compared to 9k?
+There's generally a misconception that 9k is more durable, but this is not always the case.
 Here we will quickly run through the pros and cons of each alloy.

 Karats, or carats, refer to the pure gold content in gold alloys, and is a measurement of the ratio of gold to other metals in the alloy.
 Other metals in alloys can include copper, silver and palladium, with small amounts of zinc and iridium.

 Gold is a rather soft metal, which is why it's alloyed with other metals to make it harder.
 However, in normal life applications, 18k gold is perfectly durable due to other metals present in the alloy.

 Lower karat gold, such as 9k, is not tarnish-resistant but can be easily testosterone cypionate for bodybuilding polished with a jewellery polishing cloth and look like new again.